hqhs/url-shortener/README.md

- I don't need relational database -- data is too simple, not column stored, thus there's no need for searching/sorting, not a graph db -- there's no graph, not document stored -- this is not the fastest available option.*поясни, пожалуйста, что означает тире в каждом конкретном случае* What I need is key/value store, which is reliable out of the box, easy to scale, and easy to get up and running.
+ I don't need relational database -- data is too simple, not column stored, thus there's no need for searching/sorting, not a graph db -- there's no graph, not document stored -- this is not the fastest available option.
+What I need is key/value store, which is reliable out of the box, easy to scale, and easy to get up and running.

  So, for bit.ly comparable traffic I can use AerospikeDB, Apache Cassandra, Riak, or DynamoDB (those are the most popular, there are other choices).

  Remember, that statistics above were taken from startup which has URL shortening and analytics service as its **primary** product.
-Just copy-pasting their architecture
-(and choosing hadoop) solutions doesn't fit because I can't **expect** such traffic.
+Just copy-pasting their architecture (and choosing hadoop) solutions doesn't fit because I can't **expect** such traffic.
 And I'm not competent enough for building infrastructure capable to withstand **real** high load traffic (though someday I will be), so for purpose of making a working demo I'm going with redis cluster and implement database connection as golang interface, which allows us to quickly change database when needed.

 ## URL shortener algorithm choice